BlueDragonX/beaker_mongodb/README.rst

     >>> beaker.cache.navigation.url = mongodb://bwmcadams@passW0Rd?@localhost:27017/beaker.navigation

-The mongodb_beaker backend will attempt to authenticate with the username and password.
+The beaker_mongodb backend will attempt to authenticate with the username and password.
 You must configure MongoDB's optional authentication support[2]_ for this to work (By default MongoDB doesn't use authentication).